russelljjarvis/russelljjarvis/README.md

 </div>

 - 🌱 I'm currently learning Julia, CUDA and Nvidia Jetson Nano.
+- ⚡ Fun facts: Orca are also dolphins (toothed whales).
+Elephants really do have a large hippocampus (a structural determinant of good memory).
 - 😄 Pronouns: He/Him
-- 👯 I’m looking to collaborate on Julia Neuron model optimization.
+- 👯 I’m looking to collaborate on Julia spiking neuron model optimization.
 - 🤔 I’m looking for help with paid employment in FOSS.
-- 🔭 I’m currently working on All types of data driven neuron model optimization.
-I have a [code portfolio](https://russelljjarvis.github.io/home/) if you can scroll midway down you can see projects I am commiting too most recently.
+- * I have a [code portfolio](https://russelljjarvis.github.io/home/) if you can scroll midway down you can see projects I am commiting too most recently.
 - 💬 Ask me about computational neuroscience and favorite one line hacks.
-- ⚡ Fun facts: Orca are also dolphins (toothed whales).
-Elephants really do have a large hippocampus (a structural determinant of good memory).
+- 🔭 I’m currently working on all types of data driven neuron model optimization.